FlavioZanoni/frav.in/README.md

 ## Description

 - This project is an "operating system", designed to host my projects, resume, and a playground for me to test new technologies and ideas.
-- The base of the project is made with [Astro](https://astro.build) witch will allow me try out any framework that I want to test, like React, Preact, Svelte, etc.
+- The base of the project is made with [Astro](https://astro.build) which will allow me try out any framework that I want to test, like React, Preact, Svelte, etc.
-- The core "OS" part of the project is made with [Svelte](https://svelte.dev) just because I wanted to learn it, and i think it's a great framework.
+- The core "OS" part of the project is made with [Svelte](https://svelte.dev) just because I wanted to learn it, and I think it's a great framework.

 ## Roadmap